Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

 kubectl create namespace amplify-agents
 ```

-A service account is required for the agents to connect to Amplify Central.
+A service account is required for the agents to connect to Amplify.
 Create a service account using the Amplify Central CLI, and either generate a public and private key pair, or provide the file paths to keys you would like to use for the service account.

 ```bash
 ~ » axway service-account create